Bastille Day truck killer drove up low kerb onto promenade

 Although the government says it has thwarted 16 other attacks, it is under severe pressure to show that security at the Riviera city's July 14 fireworks festival was as good as it could have been.

 The truck the 31-year-old Tunisian delivery man drove weighed 6 tonnes unladen and 19 tonnes with a full load, according to vehicle experts.
-It was likely to have been about 2.5 metres wide.
+It was likely to have been about 2.5 meters wide.

 Interior Minister Bernard Cazeneuve said on Saturday that the truck breached the security cordon "in a violent manner".